50 Free Things to Do in Tampa with Kids

 Tampa Museum of Art

 One of the cheap things to do in Tampa with kids is to visit the Tampa Museum of Art on Thursdays.
 Between 4 and 8 pm, the museum offers pay-what-you-can admission.
-This is an excellent way to allow your children to learn about art without spending a small fortune.

 Take a Day Trip to a National Park